 - Put on a rack over a pan and bake until done.

 I have brined these before but have found that the smaller rotisserie sized chicken (three to three and a half pounds) don’t cook long enough to dry out before they are done and are moist and succulent without any brine.
+So you can skip a step with this Rotisserie Style Chicken.

 My son and his friends like the over the top saltiness when using the full teaspoon of salt in the rub (probably more on par with the commercial chickens), but I’m a little more conservative and cut it back to 1/2 teaspoon.
 I do admit I kind of like the very salty skin – which makes it taste a lot like the intensely flavored store-bought rotisserie chicken, but my tastes do run towards less salt.